wavemechanics/tsg/README.md

 WORK IN PROGRESS

+These cards have an onboard clock that can free-run, or can be synchronised to an external 1PPS signal or IRIG A/B timecode.
+Some cards can be synced to an onboard GPS receiver.

+The card can generate 1PPS, IRIG timecode, decade pulses, and arbitrary frequences.
+It can also be configured to do things when the onboard clock time matches a given pattern.

+Certain events can generate PCI interrupts.
+This driver handles these interrupts using the RFC 2783 Pulse Per Second API.
+You can use this API to capture timestamps on external events, or to pass 1PPS signals to NTP.

-Several board parameters can be get and set using `ioctl`s and via the `tsgctl` cli.
+This driver supports most board parameters using `ioctl`s or the `tsgctl` cli.
-There is enough so far to configure GPS syncing, sending and receiving timecodes, and configuring the pulse generator.

 Next steps:

-* finish board control ioctls and commands
+* finish the last few board control ioctls and commands
-* enable interrupt handling and integrate with PPS API
+* further testing, and polish up the code
+* write docs and examples
-* maybe implement read to generate an NMEA stream
+* maybe implement `read` to generate an NMEA stream

 ## How to build and load